nspcc-dev/neofs-s3-gw/docs/authmate.md

 the authmate creates a `SETEACL` session token automatically in case when a user specified the token rule with `PUT` and forgot about the rule with `SETEACL`.

-2. append `--session-tokens` parameter with the value `none` -- no session token will be created
-3. skip the parameter, and `authmate` will create session tokens with default rules that allow every container and object operation listed above for all containers
+2. skip the parameter, and `authmate` will create session tokens with default rules that allow every container and object operation listed above for all containers

 ### Containers policy